Free shipping from €99 (NL and BE)

 Combat jackets are designed to withstand heavy use and provide maximum freedom of movement.
 They are often made from ripstop cotton or cotton-polyester blends.
 This material is durable, tear-resistant and can withstand rough conditions such as kneeling, crawling and contact with obstacles.

-• For versatile use (casual wear and changeable weather):
+• For versatile use (casual wear and changeable conditions):

-Softshell jackets are made from synthetic materials such as polyester blended with elastane.
-They are flexible, breathable and slightly water-repellent, making them ideal for situations where you are constantly switching between being active and stationary.
+Softshell tactical jackets are made from synthetic materials such as polyester blended with elastane.
+They are flexible, breathable and slightly water-repellent, making them ideal for situations where you are constantly switching between movement and standing still.

 • For insulation (cold conditions and low-intensity activities):

 Fleece gilets and insulated jackets are designed to retain heat.
-Fleece, made from brushed polyester, traps heat without feeling heavy.
+Fleece, made from brushed polyester, traps heat without becoming heavy.
 Insulated jackets use synthetic padding that remains effective even when damp.

 • For severe weather conditions (rain and wind):

 Hardshell jackets and ECWCS parkas (Extended Cold Weather Clothing System) are made from technical membranes and coated fabrics.
-They are fully waterproof and windproof and protect you during prolonged exposure to bad weather.
+They are completely waterproof and windproof and protect you during prolonged exposure to bad weather.
+This makes ECWCS parkas and hardshells among the most popular choices for milsim jackets during long-duration outdoor events.

 • For quick protection (unpredictable weather):